stevensona/shader-toy/README.md

 ## Release Notes

+### 0.10.14
+* Hotfix, extension was trying to run a non-existant file.

 ### 0.10.13
 * Fix attributions of several demo shaders,
 * align default wrap mode with what is default on shadertoy.com,